Elmhurst University offers a warm welcome to friends and neighbors in the local community and beyond.

 Our Arboretum Campus

 Take a stroll around our beautiful campus—it’s a 48-acre registered arboretum with nearly 900 trees and plants.
-A leader in environmental sustainability, the College incorporates green principles in every aspect of campus life.
+A leader in environmental sustainability, the University incorporates green principles in every aspect of campus life.

-Elmhurst College has one of the world’s best Chicago Imagist art collections.
+Elmhurst University has one of the world’s best Chicago Imagist art collections.
 Housed in the A.C.
 Buehler Library, the collection is free and open to the public during regular library hours.

 Students for Hire